 DAAD Projects: Ostpartnerschaften

 The DAAD's "Ostpartnerschaften" programme uses funds from the Federal Foreign Office to promote university relations between German universities and universities in Central Eastern, Eastern and South Eastern Europe as well as the countries of the South Caucasus and Central Asia.
 The project's impact logic is that the short-term mobility of students or university staff - e.g. specialist courses, workshops, study visits etc. - intensifies the respective university relationships, that the German language is increasingly in demand at the partner university and that a deeper, intercultural dialogue is initiated.
-From 2018 to 2020, the Schmalkalden University of Applied Sciences is carrying out such a project, which relates to partner universities in Kazakhstan, Ukraine, Lithuania and Armenia.
-The contact person for the project is the Head of the International Office.
+The Schmalkalden University of Applied Sciences is executing such a project from 2021 to 2023, involving partner universities in Kazakhstan, Ukraine, Lithuania and Russia.
+The contact person for the project is the head of the International Office.

 DAAD Projects: STIBET I